KyleAMathews/facebook-export/README.md

 [![NPM](https://nodei.co/npm/facebook-export.png?downloads=true)](https://nodei.co/npm/facebook-export/)

 ### Install
-This program comes with two executables — `facebook-export` which handles downloading and saving your information from Facebook and `facebook-analyze` which provides several ways for you to inspect and analyze your data.
+This program comes with two executables: `facebook-export` which handles downloading and saving your information from Facebook and `facebook-analyze` which provides several ways for you to inspect and analyze your data.

 To install: